erlwes/Get-Color/README.md

 Get-Color
 ```

-Doubleclick HEX or RGB vaule to copy it to clipboard.
+Click HEX or RGB vaule to copy it to clipboard.

 ![Record](https://github.com/user-attachments/assets/26eb819b-697b-4f20-b006-54fcb9a35aa8)